Caramelized Lemon Turmeric Sauce

 1. Cut the lemon in half and juice it, then set the juice aside.

 2. Remove the seeds from the lemon and discard.
 Then dice the lemon peel up into very small, even pieces.
-Try to cut them as uniformly as possible since otherwise some pieces will start to burn while others aren't cooked sufficiently.

 Leave a Comment